diego0020/lab_vision/lab7_phow/readme.md

 - Performance of the classifier (in test and training)
 - Computational resources needed

 Don't just say *"it improves"*; explain how much it improves.
 Is it linear?
 Is it significant?
 Where are the computing resources being used?
-What are the practical implications of these?
+What are the practical implications?
+What are the costs and the benefits?

 ## Report